Depression And Sex: How Mental Health Affects Your Sex Life

 Depression can cause emotional disconnection, which can often lead to sexual disconnection.
 The cause of this disconnect may be seeded in the symptoms of affect but also due to the loss of concentration often associated with depression.
 If your mind is elsewhere during sex, your partner might perceive it as detachment, potentially causing you both difficulties in achieving sexual satisfaction.

 Societal and familial stigma about sex may be difficult to cope with.
-However, when guilt and shame are added to the equation, it can interfere with the way individuals think about sex in general.
+However, when guilt and shame are added to the equation, it can interfere with the way you think about your sex life in general.
 When you feel guilty about having sex, it may feed the guilt associated with depression, causing a negative cycle.
-In addition, a hallmark of depression can be reliving past perceived “transgressions” and the negative feelings associated with them, causing problems for people who feel as if they’ve done something “wrong” in their past sexual relationships.
+In addition, a hallmark of depression can be reliving past perceived “transgressions” and the negative feelings associated with them, causing problems for people who believe they’ve done something “wrong” in past sexual relationships.

 Getty